SmartTokenLabs/TokenScript/README.md

 ## TokenScript Project introduction:

-TokenScript Project is to develop and help with adoption of TokenScript, the standard markup language for creating and using cryptographic tokens(e.g. blockchain tokens) and DApps.
+The TokenScript project is an initiative to help spread adoption of TokenScript.

 The remarkable blockchain speculations that took place in 2017 - 2018 brought everyone's attention to crypto tokens.
 As we bought and sold them, we forgot their intended purpose was to be used; this is analogous to the housing bubble in which people forgot that houses were not merely speculative assets but rather a place to live.
 To provide a practical use of the blockchain, we must understand its utility to the world economy and the internet.
 The people behind this project are technical experts who went through years of study and experimentation into its applications both via financial institutions and startups.
 With this experience, we recognise the blockchain technology's utility in providing a frictionless market and integrating the web.